Pretraining in Actor-Critic Reinforcement Learning for Locomotion: Introduction

 \section{Introduction}

-The pretraining-finetuning paradigm has enabled recent major breakthroughs in computer vision \citep{he2022masked, lu2019vilbert} and natural language processing \citep{devlin-etal-2019-bert}, most notably in the case of large language models \citep{touvron2023llama, achiam2023gpt}.
-In the domain of robotics, a similar methodology with pre-initialization and fine-tuning has been explored in several works that integrate visual-language model (VLM) backbones for manipulation tasks \citep{brohan_rt-2_nodate, black2024pi_0, team2024octo, team2025gemini, barreiros2025careful}.
-However, these works only address the pretraining of the vision or language backbones, which have well-studied benefits and strategies, but do not directly address the robot embodiment information.
+\IEEEPARstart{T}{he} pretraining-finetuning paradigm has enabled recent major breakthroughs in computer vision \cite{he2022masked, lu2019vilbert} and natural language processing \cite{devlin-etal-2019-bert}, most notably in the case of large language models \cite{touvron2023llama, achiam2023gpt}.
+In the domain of robotics, a similar methodology with pre-initialization and fine-tuning has been explored in several works that integrate visual-language model (VLM) backbones for manipulation tasks \cite{black2024pi_0, team2024octo, team2025gemini, barreiros2025careful}.
+However, these works only address the pretraining of the vision or language backbones, which have well-studied benefits and strategies, but do not endow robots with information about embodiment.
 While these imitation learning-based approaches offer good generalization to different tasks, they suffer from low-frequency execution and are primarily demonstrated on stable platforms and environments, rather than on dynamically unstable robotic platforms or under substantial external disturbances.

-In robot motion control, reinforcement learning (RL) with Proximal Policy Optimization (PPO) \cite{schulman2017proximal} has been used to successfully achieve a wide range of robust and agile motions \citep{hwangbo_learning_2019, miki_learning_2022, hoeller_anymal_2023, rudin_parkour_2025, beea57b6878542999db71105a7a8d1d9, zhang2025distillationpponoveltwostagereinforcement, siekmann2021blindbipedalstairtraversal, yang2023neuralvolumetricmemoryvisual}.
+In robot locomotion control, reinforcement learning (RL) with Proximal Policy Optimization (PPO) \cite{schulman2017proximal} has been used to successfully achieve a wide range of robust and agile motions \cite{miki_learning_2022, zhang2025distillationpponoveltwostagereinforcement, yang2023neuralvolumetricmemoryvisual}.
 However, skill acquisition is slow and resource-intensive because RL is generally sample-inefficient and each new task is typically learned \textit{tabula rasa}, even within the same embodiment.
-Looking back at model-based control paradigms \citep{ferrolho2023roloma, full_mpc_sleiman, full_mpc_belliscoso, Murphy2012HighDD}, for a specific robot embodiment, there is knowledge that is sharable across solutions to different tasks, \textit{e.g.}, the joint kinematics and dynamics of the model.
-Our hypothesis is that warm-starting RL training in actor-critic architectures by incorporating such embodiment-aware knowledge into the initial model weights has the potential to improve policy performance and sample efficiency.
+Looking back at model-based control paradigms \cite{full_mpc_sleiman, Murphy2012HighDD}, for a specific robot embodiment, there is knowledge that is sharable across solutions to different tasks, \textit{e.g.}, the joint kinematics and dynamics of the model.
+Motivated by this, we posit that warm-starting RL training in actor-critic architectures by incorporating such embodiment-aware knowledge into the initial model weights has the potential to improve policy performance and sample efficiency (Fig. \ref{fig:system_overview}).